teresamoser/CSE-310/Java Module/SchoolManagementSystem/README.md

 # Future Work

-* Add a user input feature to make entry easy and adding to the data base.
+* Add a user input feature to make entry easy and adding students and teachers to the data base.
 * Add a "Look up" feature to find a specific student or teacher.
-* Item 3
+* Add a budget file to keep track of teacher salarys and student fees.